DavisPL-Teaching/119-hw2/README.md

 # ECS 119 Homework 2: Parallel and Distributed Pipelines

-**Due date: Dec 9, 11:59pm**
+**Due date: Monday, Nov 24, 11:59pm**

+**Released early:** on Nov 12.
+Please note that minor changes may follow in the following two class periods (Friday and Monday) and would be announced on Piazza and pushed to the repository.
+This homework will cover material from Lecture 5, so we have not yet covered this material in class, but you are welcome to get started on it if you like.

-This homework will explore building parallel data pipelines in PySpark.
+This homework will explore building parallel data pipelines in PySpark and MapReduce.
-There are 3 parts:
+There are 3 parts.

-- Part 1: Released Monday, November 25.

-- Parts 2 and 3: Released Tuesday, November 26.

 ## Getting Started

 Clone this repository to your own machine (or open up a Codespace).
 Important: please do not create a "fork"!
 If you work on your own copy, it should be a private repository.
-Please see instructions here: https://piazza.com/class/m12ef423uj5p5/post/87
+Please see further instructions in `github_help.md`.

 Then open up and complete `part1.py`, `part2.py`, and `part3.py`.
 You will need a working installation of PySpark.
 For Windows users, we recommend GitHub Codespaces.

-If you get stuck, try taking a look at the file hints.md.
+If you get stuck, try taking a look at the file `hints.md`.

 If you are still stuck, please ask a question on Piazza!

 ## Submitting Your Code

 To submit your homework, upload (via git repository or a zip file) to Gradescope, as in HW1.

+If you have any issues uploading, check with a friend to see what they did to upload for HW1.
+Also please chck out `github_help.md` for common troubleshooting.

 ## Grading Notes